kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

    - Allows users to input or edit commands associated with this job step.

 ### Actions
-- The `OK` button saves any changes made to the job step properties.
+- The `OK` button saves any changes to the job step properties.
 - The `Cancel` button discards any unsaved changes and closes the properties window.